-Students receiving less-than satisfactory evaluation in the music history examination are required to complete and pass an online review course during the first semester of graduate study.
+Students receiving less-than satisfactory evaluation in the music history examination are required to enroll in MUS 5163 Analytical Techniques.
 Students receiving less-than satisfactory evaluation in the music theory examination are required to enroll in a graduate level theory review course during the first semester of graduate study.
 Each student is required to give a 10-minute prepared performance as part of the advisory exam the first semester at Oklahoma City University.
 At this time an entrance performance level is determined.
 The coordinator of graduate studies can provide detailed information.